-A relationship between tables is usually one-to-many affair.
-In other words, one record in the master table relates to many records in the details table.
-For example, one class has many students assigned to it.
-But what if you need to assign MANY students to MANY classes?
+A relationship between tables is usually one-to-many, where one record in the parent table relates to many records in the child table.
+For example, one project has many tasks.
+But what if you have a many-to-many scenario, such as students and classes, where you need to assign many students to many classes?

-Tip: If you're worried about how this may impact your application, test it out on a copy first.
+Testing the scenario:: You can test out the steps below to make sure it's what you want.
 To do so, make a copy of your application with data, then follow the instructions below to see if this solution is the one you're looking for.
-If you like the way it works in the copy, make the same changes to your live application.
+If you like the way it works in the copy, make the same changes to your live app.

-ATTENTION PROJECT MANAGERS! ----> Stop and think.
-Lots of project managers ask us how to create a many-to-many relationship between resources and tasks.
-Before you set up your project management application to assign multiple users to a task, think hard about what a task is and who is actually in charge of completing it.
+Carefully plan projects, resources, and tasks: Lots of project managers ask Quick Base how to create a many-to-many relationship between resources and tasks.
+But before you set up your project management application to assign multiple users to a task, ensure you consider what a task is and who is actually in charge of completing it.
 Can the job be broken down into individual tasks that each person completes?
-What about accountability?
-Who's really responsible if the task falls through?
-In fact, which of your assignees are responsible for actually marking this task completed?
-Sometimes, a many-to-many relationship creates more problems than it solves.
-For example, this kind of setup makes it difficult to send email notifications to assignees when a task record changes.
-So, whenever possible, work hard to retain a traditional one-person-to-many-tasks setup.
-An alternative is to have multiple user fields on a single task.
+Sometimes, a many-to-many relationship may be more complex than you need for your app, and a one-person-to-many-tasks set up may be preferable.

 Create a new table to serve as the intermediate table.

 Add a new table to your application and give it an appropriate name.
-For example, you might call a table connecting Students and Classes the Assignments table.
+For example, if you are connecting students and classes, you may have an Assignments table.

-Create a relationship between the new table and the old tables.
+Create a relationship between the new table and the existing tables.

 Create two relationships.
-The new, intermediate table should be the details table to each previously existing table.
-In other words, the new table is the MANY in the one-to-many relationship with both original tables.
-(What's a details table?
-Read about relationships.)
-When you create each relationship, make sure to let Quick Base add all the fields that go with it.
-The program does this automatically, unless you interfere and turn off options to that add summary and lookup fields.
+The new, intermediate table should be the child table to each previously existing table.
+In other words, the new table is the "many" in a one-to-many relationship with both existing tables.

 Add lookup fields to the relationship.

-If you want to draw additional information from either existing table into the new table, add lookup fields to the relationship.
 For example, you may want the Assignments table to display the class description and instructor name from the Classes table.
-The more information you draw into your new table, the more useful it is—not just for creating assignments, but also for creating reports and charts.
-In fact, all your reporting will be based on the intermediate table from this point forward.
-So, don't be stingy about adding lookup fields.
+The more information you draw into your new table, the more useful it is—not just for creating assignments, but also for creating reports and charts, because all your reporting will be based on the intermediate table from this point forward.

-If there are fields in the original tables that track information that's now in the new intermediate table, you'll want to delete those fields (for example, a Class field in the Students table that you'll no longer use) and let the new table handle all the work.
+If there are fields in the existing tables that track information that's now in the new intermediate table, you'll want to delete those fields, for example, a Class field in the Students table that you'll no longer use.

 Create automated email notifications for the new table.